 g.
 Rear wall of theatre covered in new white drapes - awaiting further damp proofing here.

 h.
 White chair covers with bows now included either in theatre or in Conservatory at no charge, along with Gold Thrones which, while rather ‘dazzling’ in real life, do come out very well in photographs.

 i.
 Arrangement with ‘Centre of Attention’, based in Brecon, to provide table and venue decorations for weddings on an exclusive basis to castle, resulting in very good value rates for Brides and Grooms.

-To conclude, it is useful before your wedding to
+12. To conclude, before your wedding:

 1. Determine all extras you may need – buffet, third course option, menu choices, drinks package, canapes with welcome drinks, etc.

 2. Decide whether to reserve bedrooms or just family rooms.
 Doubles and family rooms can be pre-allocated to named guests so that when guests call, you have already earmarked a suitable room for them.

 3. Check out the Suppliers index for any ideas and Suppliers you may wish to add.

 4. Check out the wedding planner guide for a summary of what to do before and on your wedding day.